Shubhankar10/Shubhankar10/README.md

 >I’m currently learning Java and Django ☕

->I’m looking to expand my knowledge in feild on Ai 🤖
+>I’m looking to expand my knowledge in feild on AI 🤖

 >Ask me about C++, Python, WebDevelopment 👨🏼‍💻